An impressive paint finish SETS the impression (either overt of subliminal) for those in the market to purchase a new car.

-Carnauba comes from the fronds of the "tree of life" (Copernicia cerifera) native to Brazil.
 It is nature’s hardest, purest and most transparent wax.
-Carnauba car waxes tend to produce a deeper, darker, richer shine that is often described as "three-dimensional.
+Carnauba car waxes tend to produce a deeper, darker, richer shine that is often described as three-dimensional.

 Synthetic Car Wax Creams & Liquids

-One of my favorite synthetic car wax products, that has stood the test of time, is Klasse High Gloss Sealant Glaze.
-This product just keeps on going and going, like the Energizer Bunny.
-People love it because it works.
-To learn more about this amazing car wax, see the Klasse Car Wax Guide.
+One of my synthetic car wax favorites, that has stood the test of time, is Klasse High Gloss Sealant Glaze.

 Clear Nanotechnology Polymer Coatings